 - Two Tier III Courses.
 Choose two linguistics courses numbered between 350 and 499.
 Any departmental course numbered in this range will meet the requirement, with the following exceptions: 400 (Honors Thesis Seminar) and 401, 410, 459, and 487 (courses limited to graduate students only).

-- 3 Linguistics Electives, or 2 Linguistics Electives and Senior Thesis Seminar
+- Three Linguistics Electives, or two Linguistics Electives plus the Senior Thesis Seminar

 Linguistics majors must complete 12 credits of ancient or modern language study beyond the College core requirement in language.
 Courses must be taught in the language or must be advanced courses about the structure of the language (i.e., linguistics courses), and may double count toward other major/minor requirements.
 Linguistic structure courses in other departments may count as Linguistics major electives with Department approval.